-Country risk, also referred to as cross-border transfer risk, is the risk that a client or counterparty, including the relevant sovereign (government entities), may not be able to fulfil its obligations to the group outside the host country due to political or economic conditions in the host country.
+Country risk, also referred to as cross-border transfer risk, is the risk that a client or counterparty, including the relevant sovereign (government entities), does not fulfil its obligations to the group outside the host country due to political or economic conditions in the host country.

-Liquidity risk
+Liquidity and funding risk

-Liquidity risk arises when the group, despite being solvent, cannot maintain or generate sufficient cash resources to meet its obligations when they are expected to fall due, either at all or only at excessive cost.
-This risk may arise due to a range of group specific or market wide events; for example, when counterparties who provide the group with funding do not roll over that funding, due to perceived risks around the group's financial position, concerns around general market conditions or a combination of both.
+Liquidity risk arises when the group, despite being solvent, does not have available sufficient financial resources to enable it to meet its obligations as they fall due.
+Funding risk arises when the group does not have stable sources of funding in the medium and long term to enable it to meet its financial obligations, as they fall due, either at all or only at excessive cost.

+Owing to the short-dated and liquid nature of the group's business model, the group's liquidity and funding risks have overlapping time horizons.
+These risks may arise due to a range of group-specific or market-wide events; for example, when counterparties who provide the group with funding do not roll over that funding, due to perceived risks around the group's financial position, concerns around general market conditions or a combination of both.

-The group's liquidity risk framework in note 37.6 also captures funding risk, as the two horizons overlap due to the short dated nature of the business model.
+The group's liquidity risk framework in note 37.6 identifies, monitors and manages these risks.